drewdeponte/git-ps-book/src/guides/drop-a-patch.md

 # l, label <label> = label current HEAD with a name
 # t, reset <label> = reset HEAD to a label
 # m, merge [-C <commit> | -c <commit>] <label> [# <oneline>]
-# .       create a merge commit using the original merge commit's
+#         create a merge commit using the original merge commit's
-# .       message (or the oneline, if no original merge commit was
+#         message (or the oneline, if no original merge commit was
-# .       specified); use -c <commit> to reword the commit message
+#         specified); use -c <commit> to reword the commit message
+# u, update-ref <ref> = track a placeholder for the <ref> to be updated
+#                       to this position in the new commits.
+The <ref> is
+#                       updated at the end of the rebase
 #
 # These lines can be re-ordered; they are executed from top to bottom.
 #